 - a.
-Shall work with Stewards and officers in the resolution of contractual and noncontractual disputes between graduate employees and the University; - b.
+Shall work with Stewards and officers in the resolution of contractual and non-contractual disputes between graduate employees and the University; - b.
 Shall be responsible for the processing of grievances and disputes beyond the immediate work location; - c.
 The grievant may appeal the final decisions of the Grievance Committee to the Executive Board.
 The Executive Board shall develop and adopt a policy that governs how it shall approach grievances not referred to arbitration or mediation, as well as other litigation and/or administrative appeals.
-The Grievance Committee shall follow this policy. - d.
-A majority of the committee shall be Bargaining Unit Members.
+The Grievance Committee shall follow this policy.